|LASER-BASED COMBUSTION DIAGNOSTICS||FBR024|

 · be able to solve problems with help from other sources than the course material, for example previous courses within the laser/optics area.

 In the initial part of the course some topics are presented and discussed which for students with different backgrounds will mean repetition and extension to different degree.
 The areas that are treated are molecular spectroscopy, statistical physics, combustion, and experimental equipment for laser-based diagnostics.
 Comparison is performed between probe methods and optical methods.
 A detailed discuaaion is made of the most important methods for combustion diagnostics.
-They mainly include Rayleigh scattering, Raman scattering, laser-induced incandescence, laser-induced fluorescence, coherent anti-Stokes Raman spectroscopy, particle-image velocimetry and thermographic phosphors.
+They mainly include Rayleigh scattering, Raman scattering, laser-induced incandescence, laser-induced fluorescence, coherent anti-Stokes Raman spectroscopy, and particle-image velocimetry.
 The techniques are discussed from their physical background and the analysis of measurement data performed for evaluation of relevant parameters such as species concentrations, temperature, velocities, particle properties, etc. Emphasis is put on identifying the potential and the limitations of the techniques.

 The scientific papers studied by the students in their projects should be close to the front line of research and present extensions of the already discussed techniques.
 Orientation about new techniques developed within the research field is made.
 Frequently during course demonstrations are made in the research laboratories of the division to illustrate different parts of the course.